langchain-ai/langchain/README.md

 For these applications, LangChain simplifies the entire application lifecycle:

-- **Open-source libraries**: Build your applications using LangChain's [modular building blocks](https://python.langchain.com/v0.2/docs/concepts/#langchain-expression-language-lcel) and [components](https://python.langchain.com/v0.2/docs/concepts/#components).
-Integrate with hundreds of [third-party providers](https://python.langchain.com/v0.2/docs/integrations/platforms/).
+- **Open-source libraries**:  Build your applications using LangChain's open-source [building blocks](https://python.langchain.com/v0.2/docs/concepts#langchain-expression-language-lcel), [components](https://python.langchain.com/v0.2/docs/concepts), and [third-party integrations](https://python.langchain.com/v0.2/docs/integrations/platforms/).
+Use [LangGraph](/docs/concepts/#langgraph) to build stateful agents with first-class streaming and human-in-the-loop support.
 - **Productionization**: Inspect, monitor, and evaluate your apps with [LangSmith](https://docs.smith.langchain.com/) so that you can constantly optimize and deploy with confidence.
-- **Deployment**: Turn any chain into a REST API with [LangServe](https://python.langchain.com/v0.2/docs/langserve/).
+- **Deployment**: Turn your LangGraph applications into production-ready APIs and Assistants with [LangGraph Cloud](https://langchain-ai.github.io/langgraph/cloud/).

 ### Open-source libraries
 - **`langchain-core`**: Base abstractions and LangChain Expression Language.